Sharkadikap/hello-docker-web/README.md

-# python-hello-world-app
+# hello docker web
 "Hello Docker" will be displayed on web browser with host ip port 80
+# run as superuser
 Go to your Docker Host Vm
-# run as superuser
 $ sudo su

-run the run.sh shell script
+$ run.sh